zbalkan/zbalkan.github.io/_posts/2025-12-21-critical-thinking.md

 This limitation is structural, not accidental.
 Tables are designed to constrain interpretation.
 As systems grow more interconnected, this constraint becomes a liability.
 Recursive queries exist, but they are neither intuitive nor communicative.
 Humans do not naturally think in joins.

 Before leaving tabular thinking, it helps to be precise about *how* tables are structured.
 Tables are not a single content type.
 They follow distinct patterns, each optimized for a specific kind of meaning.
 In cybersecurity and GRC, these patterns appear repeatedly, often without being named.
+Michael Andrews listed [5 common table types](https://storyneedle.com/content-structure-in-tables/), and I provided some IT and cybersecurity related examples for a better understanding.

 ### Mutual Comparison Tables